Differentiated Instruction (MSEd and Gifted Extension)

 This course will offer students the opportunity to learn about the field of creativity and current research supporting its value in enhancing the learning environment.
 Participants will discuss and experience ways to nurture teacher creativity to better prepare them to recognize and support creativity in students.
 Activities and resources to develop creativity will be explored and evaluated.

 EDDI 585 Integrating Technology in the Differentiated Classroom 3 Credits

 This course introduces educators to technology that can be used to support, supplement and deliver differentiated content and assessment in the mixed ability classroom.
 The benefits and challenges of incorporating technology will be considered while participants learn how to integrate technology into their curriculum.
 Participants will gain hands-on experience using technological strategies for differentiation that will engage learners of all styles, ranging from new uses for basic software applications and online collaboration to the production of multimedia.

 EDDI 600 Practicum and Seminar in Gifted Education 3 Credits

-This course involves completing a college supervised practicum experience of 50 hours teaching gifted students.
+This course involves completing a college supervised practicum experience of 50 hours differentiating instruction for all students including gifted students.
 The practicum is individualized and takes place near the end of the program.
 Students will have the opportunity to discuss and reflect on the practicum experiences in on-campus seminars.